phaidros7/due_date_reminder/README.md

 This is the original plugin, except minor changes for [redmine in Debian Jessie/8.x](https://packages.debian.org/jessie/redmine)

-## Short docs for this version on Debian Jessie/8.x .deb based setups
+Short docs for Debian Jessie/8.x .deb based setups

 ## install